sshyran/tvb-recon/NOTES.md

 Haswell 4 core Xeon, running tckgen with 8 threads, can select ~4.2k tracks per second, so 10M takes less than an hour._

+The speed at this step is highly dependent on the dataset and tractography options.
+The simplest way to speed this up is to distribute across many nodes in a cluster and concatenate into single tractogram with e.g.
+`tckedit parts*.tck all.tck`.

 SIFT filters tracks to improve the fit with the diffusion image,
 ```bash
 tcksift brain.tck csd.mif brain-sift.tck -act act.mif -term_number 2000000